 The stainless steel blades are aircraft-grade which means they are the toughest on the market.
 They can handle even the toughest of veggies and produce a silky smooth smoothie every time.

 The design of the Vitamix container is angled to allow an optimal vortex system to swirl all ingredients towards the blades.
-It features a cool-running motor system which gives consistency alongside the high power of the device.
+It features a cool-running motor system which gives consistency and a high powered blender.

 The Vitamix really is one of the best blenders on the market and it always astounds me how quickly and efficiently it turns everything, from soft fruit to solid ice cubes, into a thick, creamy smoothie.